Creating Connections – Sumeera Kamil on her Irish Experience at Mary Immaculate College

 Regardless of the challenges students might be facing, the Office for International Students always serves as a useful and comforting resource to all international students.
 The department provides a warm and engaging environment on campus by offering a wide array of programs and services that support international students’ social and academic success.

 The Results of Studying Abroad

 Choosing to study away from home has been a pivotal decision in Sumeera’s life.
 She comments, “I aspire to work for the United Nations and work towards making this world a better place to live.
-In my opinion, studying abroad and experiencing the culture of different countries plays a very important role in realising that we are all unique individuals, however, together we are one ‘colourful creation’.”
+In my opinion, studying abroad and experiencing the culture of different countries plays a very important role in realizing that we are all unique individuals, however, together we are one ‘ colorful creation’.”
 Traveling abroad for your higher education helps build a positive international outlook and enhance international awareness.

 Meeting a diverse range of people has always been important to Sumeera, and she believes that it not only helps develop effective communication skills but it also gives you a better knowledge of the many cultures around the world.